microsoft/vscode-go/README.md

 _Note_: It is strongly encouraged to turn `Auto Save` on in Visual Studio Code (`File -> Auto Save`) when using this extension.
 Many of the Go tools work only on saved files, and error reporting will be more interactive with `Auto Save` turned on.

+_Note 2_:  This extension uses `gocode` to provide completion lists as you type.
+To provide fresh results, including against not-yet-built dependencies, the extension uses `gocode`'s `autobuild=true` setting.
+If you experience any performance issues with autocomplete, you should try setting `"go.gocodeAutoBuild": false` in your VS Code settings.

 ### Options

 The following Visual Studio Code settings are available for the Go extension.
 These can be set in user preferences (`cmd+,`) or workspace settings (`.vscode/settings.json`).